AmateurECE/Kernel-Factory/README.md

 ```
 popcorn go		# Connect to the container via ssh.
-popcorn stop	# Stop the container and remove it.
+popcorn stop	# Stop the container.
 ```

-Once inside the container, the structure of the linux repository has been slightly altered to streamline the build process even further.
-From the root of the `kernel-factory` directory, run `make` with the target architecture, then `make`.
-Supported architectures are listed below.
+From the root of the `kernel-factory` directory, run `make` with the target architecture, then `cd linux-stable` into the repository and build as normal.
+Architectures supported by the makefile are listed below.
 The `kernel-factory` directory contains two entries:

-- `Makefile`: This is my streamlined makefile.
+- `Makefile`: This makefile sets the environment to use the build tools for the desired architecture.
 The process for using this Makefile is given below.
 - `linux-stable/`: This is a checked out copy of the `linux-stable` repository.

 ```
-cd /home/<user>/kernel-factory
+cd /kernel-factory
-make <arch> # Where <arch> is in {i386, x86_64, armhf, arm, arm64, powerpc}
+make <arch> # Where <arch> is in {x86_64, arm[hf], aarch64, powerpc[64]}
-make
 ```

-If building using the custom streamlined Makefile, the image is automatically placed into the directory at `/home/<user>/shared-workspace` as noted above.
+If building using the custom streamlined Makefile, the image is automatically placed into the directory at `/shared-workspace` as noted above.

 To exit the container, the user simply runs `exit` (as if exiting an ssh session).